4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

     ``source ~/.bashrc``.

-Note the modification of this repo's *pyproject.toml* within the script above to install foursight locally, enabling on-the-fly debugging and changes to be incorporated when running checks/actions.
+Note the modification of this repo's *pyproject.toml* within the script above to download and install the foursight-cgap repo locally for on-the-fly debugging.

 Step Four: Checkout foursight branch of interest